ibm-cloud-docs/satellite/getting-help.md

 # Getting help
 {: #get-help}

 Still having issues?
 Review different ways to get help and support for {{site.data.keyword.satelliteshort}}.
-For any questions or feedback, post in Slack.
+For questions or feedback, post in Slack.
 {: shortdesc}

 ## General ways to resolve issues